wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Add Hupso share buttons widget, then go to Hupso plugin settings and clear all fields in "Show buttons on" section.

+= Why is Facebook icon missing when using counters? =

+It is missing if your site is running from localhost.
+It will work when you move website to actual domain.

 = Can I set share buttons in such a way that it counts the entire site instead of just that specific page? =

 Yes, you can.
 Enter your website root under "Custom url" in Settings.
 After that counters will show sharing stats for your whole website, not for each page individually.